BenJamesbabala/bandit-neuralmonkey/README.md

 (RNN encoder and decoder, multi-layer perceptron) and a simple way of adding new building blocks implemented directly in TensorFlow.

+For bandit objectives please see the branch bandits-dev.

 ## Usage

 ```bash